-Take2 is a scheme offering up to 15 hours of free early learning and childcare per week, for 38 weeks of the year, for eligible two-year-olds in Norfolk.
-Early learning and childcare is great for children, they can learn through play, make new friends, try different activities and get a good start to their education.
+Take2 is a scheme offering up to 15 hours of funded early education and childcare per week, for 38 weeks of the year, for eligible two-year-olds in Norfolk.

-If you have received a letter from us telling you that you are eligible you do not need to complete the first step and can move on to finding a childcare provider.
+If you have received a letter from us telling you that you are eligible, you do not need to complete the first step and can move on to finding a provider.

 To apply for the scheme you must complete the following steps:

-1. Check you are eligible and if you are eligible:
+1. Check if you are eligible - and if you are eligible:

-3. Your childcare provider will complete the Take 2 claim form with you
+3. Your provider will complete the Take2 claim form with you

-A referrer can help parents/carers with each step of the application/claim process.
-A referrer could be a childcare provider, Children’s Centre staff or other professional.
+A referrer can help you with each step of the application and claim process.
+A referrer could be an early education and childcare provider, Children’s Centre staff or other professional.

-A variety of childcare providers can offer early education and childcare for your 2-year-old.
-You or your referrer* will need to contact the provider direct to find out if a place is available and to agree your childcare.
-Your preferred provider may operate a waiting list, so it is essential that you contact them in good time to discuss your requirements.
+You or your referrer* will need to contact the provider directly to find out if a place is available and to agree your childcare.
+Your chosen provider may operate a waiting list, so it is essential that you contact them in good time to discuss your requirements.

 If you are having problems finding a place visit Problems finding childcare for help.